 Tim is making his feature film debut as director with Ghostwriter.
-Past work includes the recent short film Tightheads as writer/producer/director and as both writer & actor on Into The Wake, Jell-ohh Lady and Draggage with past awards at Aspen Shortfest, Palm Springs, New Orleans, Lighthouse, Tupelo, Wisconsin, the Industry Choice Award at Dances With Films and notable screenings with DGA Los Angeles and American Cinematheque.
-Over the years, Tim has worked as an actor, writer and producer of theater in New York and Chicago with Congo Square, Irish Rep, LeeSaar, Jackalope, Victory Gardens, The Artistic Home, Center Theater, with Jeff Award winners Rosemary (Prop Thtr) in the role of John F. Kennedy and Only The Sound (Chicago Dramatists), both directed by the late Russ Tutterow, as well as three wild years at iO with The Lost Yetis, under the guidance of the late Del Close and director/writer Adam McKay.
-He is a graduate of Purdue and lives in the Chicago area with his wife and three sons.
+Past work includes the short film Tightheads as writer/producer/director and as writer & actor on Into The Wake, Jell-ohh Lady and Draggage with past awards at Aspen Shortfest, Palm Springs, New Orleans, Lighthouse, Tupelo, Wisconsin, the Industry Choice Award at Dances With Films and notable screenings with DGA Los Angeles and American Cinematheque.
+Over the years, Tim has worked as an actor, writer and producer of theater in Chicago and New York with Congo Square, Irish Rep, LeeSaar, Jackalope, Victory Gardens, Artistic Home, Jeff Award winners Rosemary and Only The Sound (Chicago Dramatists), and three years in the early 90s at iO with The Lost Yetis.
+He lives in the Chicago area with his wife and three sons.

 Jim Lynch was a young prosecutor when his Dad passed away of a heart attack.
 The eulogy he wrote and delivered moved him to start writing, quickly settling on drama as his chosen medium.
 He's been writing for about 20 years, many of his plays have been produced, mainly in Chicago.
 His play The Tallest Man was nominated for an Equity Jeff Award for Best New Work.
 CCX, a searing urban drama based on his work as a criminal prosecutor, received widespread critical acclaim.
 His play The Cheek, an Irish family drama, sold out for many weeks in Chicago and was also produced in County Mayo, Ireland.
 The Cheek was his second production to travel to Ireland.
 Jim produced numerous one act festivals as Director of New Work at The Artistic Home Theatre in Chicago.
 He adapted his own play for the short Murphy's Law, a film by Dean Berdusis.
 Harold Ramis partnered with Jim to try to produce the television series he wrote with Greg Daly, Nicked.
 Jim is married with three kids and continues to toil in the terrible wonderful world of criminal prosecution.